 PGA Championship Betting Tips

 Betting on the PGA can be both simple, and complex.
 The betting options are simple, but the strategies you need to implement are more complicated and you really have to do some research.
-We have compiled a few simple betting tips and guidance that will help you with your PGA betting strategies:
+We have compiled a few simple PGA Championship betting tips and guidance that will help you to succeed:

 It’s a great idea to research the course, and if a golfer you plan to bet on to win the PGA has played similar style courses.
 Also, some holes are better for left vs right-hand shots, so knowing the golfers' style, and how that might play out on the course will be a great help when placing your PGA bets.